Sustainable Development, Natural Resource Management, Environmental Awareness, Climate Change, Water Resource Management.

 Francesco Fatone, Department of Science and Technology, Universita Politecnica delle Marche, Italy

 "H2Open Journal supports a shift from traditional end-of-pipe solutions towards sustainable catchment management and systems thinking.
 It follows an interdisciplinary, integrated, and holistic approach to water innovation.
 The open-access nature contributes to overcoming barriers at the science-policy-practice interface and impacts society beyond the ‘Impact Factor’."

-Rita Henderson, University of New South Wales, Australia
+Rita Henderson, School of Chemical Engineering, University of New South Wales, Australia

 “Open Access: ensuring wider readership of your research to maximise impact”